color calibration

 The area mapping feature is designed to help with batch-editing a series of images in an efficient way.
 In this scenario, you typically develop a single reference image for the whole batch and then copy&paste the development stack to all of the other images in the batch.

-Unfortunately, the light color temperature often changes slightly between shots, even within the same series captured in the same conditions.
+Unfortunately, the color temperature of the illuminating light often changes slightly between shots, even within the same series captured in the same conditions.
 This can be the result of a cloud passing by the sun in natural light, or a different ratio between colored bounce light and main light.
 Each image will still need some individual fine-tuning if you want a perfectly even look over the whole series, and this can be both time-consuming and frustrating.

 Area color mapping allows you to define a target chromaticity (hue and chroma) for a particular region of the image (the control sample), which you then match against the same target chromaticity in other images.
 The control sample can either be a critical part of your subject that needs to have constant color, or a non-moving and consistently-lit surface over your series of images.